inspec/inspec/docs/resources.rst

 Syntax
 -----------------------------------------------------
-A ``limits_conf`` InSpec audit resource block declares a domain to be tested, along with associated type, item, and value:
+A ``limits_conf`` |inspec resource| block declares a domain to be tested, along with associated type, item, and value:

 .. code-block:: ruby